zazikant/ax-translator/README.md

 Couple in glasses, winter coats, selfie amid snow‑capped mountains, alpine valley, chalets under blue sky, clouds, snowfall, warm smiles.

-## Write sentence from Telegraphic speech idea:

-A man apple hungry eats

-Answer:

-A hungry man eats an apple.

 ## Extract only action items:

 The team needs to finish the report, schedule a meeting, and send invoices by Friday